 Her government experience includes serving as health policy advisor to members of the Senate and the House of Representatives in both political parties.
 Her accomplishments as policy adviser include enactment of legislation to establish Federally Qualified Health Centers, severing the link between Medicaid and welfare, and enactment of legislation creating the first state option to expand home and community-based services under the Medicaid program.
 Hayes also served as a program consultant for the State of Missouri Medicaid agency, and as health and education policy advisor for the State of Texas, Office of State-Federal Relations.

-Prior to joining GW, Hayes served as vice president of health policy for Jennings Policy Strategies, Inc. She was also a member of the health and legislative practice groups at Hogan & Hartson, LLP (now Hogan Lovells), policy director for two large Catholic health systems, and policy director for Cardinal Glennon Children’s Hospital.
+Hayes’ private sector experience includes vice president of health policy at Jennings Policy Strategies, Inc., legal practice as a member of the health and legislative practice groups at Hogan & Hartson, LLP (now Hogan Lovells), policy director for two large Catholic health systems, and policy director for Cardinal Glennon Children’s Hospital.

-Hayes received a B.A. degree in international studies from the University of North Carolina at Chapel Hill and a J.D. from The American University Washington College of Law.
+She received a Bachelor of Arts degree in international studies from the University of North Carolina at Chapel Hill and a Juris Doctor from the American University Washington College of Law.
 She is a member of the District of Columbia Bar.

 @GoHeels @UNC_Basketball @MarathonFuel Alexandria, Virginia